-- Reviewing pupils' individual progress towards their EHCP outcomes each term on their Individual Provision Plan (IPP) - Reviewing the impact of interventions after 6-8 weeks - Using pupil questionnaires - Monitoring by the SENCo - Using evidence from EHCP reviews to inform EHCP outcomes tracker. - Using provision maps to measure progress - Holding person-centred annual reviews for pupils with EHC plans
+- Reviewing pupils' individual progress towards their EHCP outcomes each term on their Individual Provision Plan (IPP) - Reviewing the impact of interventions after 6-8 weeks - Using pupil questionnaires - Monitoring by the SENCo - Using evidence from EHCP reviews to inform EHCP outcomes tracker. - Holding person-centred annual reviews for pupils with EHC plans

 Our school EHCP reviews are conducted using a person-centred approach involving the young person, their family and any other professionals who support them.
-The young person is invited to share their 'This Is Me' or 'Secondary Pathway' (depending on their age).
-They are also encouraged to discuss what is working well for them, any concerns they may have and longer-term aspirational goals.
+The young person is invited to share their 'This Is Me,' they are also encouraged to discuss what is working well for them, any concerns they may have and longer-term aspirational goals.
 The remainder of the meeting focusses on the young person's progress towards their specified EHCP outcomes and the continued appropriateness of the current outcomes and provision.
 Professional reports, assessments and observations are discussed.
 For all young people in year 9 and above the annual review also contains information about planning for adulthood and career aspirations.
 Parents/carers are given the opportunity to express their views about all aspects of the review, including their hopes and aspirations for the young person.
 Any amendments that may be necessary regarding identified SEN needs, outcomes met, or new provision are also clarified and agreed.